Enhancing Stair Safety in Your Workplace.

 With stair nosings, they are profiled strips of material, commonly aluminium, that are fitted on the edge of steps to assist in providing an anti-slip surface.

 Depending on the application area, level of pedestrian traffic and the pedestrian type, the type of nosing you will require will differ – our friendly consultants can help you choose the best type of stair nosing to meet your needs, along with a solution that’s most durable and aesthetic.
+Whilst the most common material is brass and aluminium, we also have fibreglass stair nosings and surface mount stair nosings available to suit your projects.

 The Building Code of Australia (BCA) adopts Australian Standards AS1428.1, which specifically addresses requirements for stairways and stair nosings, focusing almost entirely on promoting luminance contrast at the leading edge of step treads together with the avoidance of overhang at the front of the stair treads.
 As such, this means compliance is mandatory and enforceable by law.